Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 30 meters

-Grand Central Station is part of the greater Gizo reef, which contains many spectacular dive sites.
+Grand Central Station is part of the greater Gizo Reef, with many spectacular dive sites.
 The site gets its name from the large amount of fish that gather under the two small pinnacles at the site, which look like the headlights of a train heading into a station.

 The drop-off here is steep, with large boulders and coral formations that create an immense biodiversity of marine life.
-At this dive spot, you’ll have to learn to go with the flow.
-With a current strong enough to knock your mask off, you just need to relax and enjoy the show.
+You’ll have to learn to go with the flow at this dive spot.
+With a current strong enough to knock your mask off, you need to relax and enjoy the show.
 You’ll see some of the highest concentrations of fish on the planet and a mix of all sizes and shapes.

 Map of the Best Dive Sites in the World